Testers7777/love2d-game/README.md

 # love2d-game

-this repo is to just train my skill and also for other ppl that want to learn how to do a 2d game
+this repo is just to train my skill and also to help ppl to do a 2d game